filthynobleman/SpotifyRankings/README.md

 * <a href="https://pypi.org/project/pandas/0.21.1/#files">Pandas 0.21.1</a> or later
 * <a href="http://scikit-learn.org/stable/install.html">SciKit-Learn 0.19.1</a> or later
 * Various dependencies for Pandas and SciKit-Learn, such as <a href="https://www.scipy.org/scipylib/download.html">NumPy</a> and <a href="https://www.scipy.org/install.html">SciPy</a>.

+## Additional Informations
+The *Kaggle* dataset is not provided in this repository, but you can download it from the link in the first section.